10 Signs You Might Be Living with Complex PTSD (C-PTSD)

 In my practice, one of the most common questions I hear is: "What exactly is C-PTSD, and how do I know if I have it?"

-It's a question that usually comes after years of feeling like something is off—like you're working harder than everyone else just to get through the day, or like there's an invisible weight you carry that no one else can see.
-People often come to therapy knowing they've been through difficult things, but they're not sure if what they're experiencing now is "serious enough" to be trauma.
+It's a question that usually comes after years of feeling like something is off.
+It feels like you're working harder than everyone else just to get through the day, or like there's an invisible weight you carry that no one else can see.
+People come in knowing something happened, but they're not sure if it "counts" as trauma.
+They wonder if what they went through was bad enough to still be affecting them now.

 C-PTSD isn't a life sentence.
 It's your body's way of protecting you from dangers that once were real.
 And with the right support, including specialized trauma therapy in Goodyear AZ, you can learn to feel safe again.